19hours/sg-statutes/Acts/Land Titles Act.md

 130\.
 Nothing in this Part shall be construed as preventing or restricting a caveator from applying for and obtaining from a court an injunction for the purpose of —

-(a) restraining the Registrar from registering an instrument the registration of which is prohibited by the caveat; or
+(a) restraining the Registrar from registering a dealing the registration of which is prohibited by the caveat; or

+[Act 8 of 2014 wef 15/08/2014]

 (b) restraining another caveator or any party to an action or suit in which the court orders the withdrawal or removal of a caveat or in which it declines to extend the currency of a caveat from lodging another caveat in the same matter.